Let’s Talk Vocabulary

 Last but no least, that four letter word – RISK.
 I’ve sat in many long, heated debates about risk between IT professionals and those they are trying to protect.
 A cybersecurity mindset and good habits are free.
 Outsourced cybersecurity training, risk assessments, and security hardening projects are not.
 Many business owners and leaders find themselves trying to run the numbers on how impactful a breach could be vs. how much shoring up a threat would cost them, and how much of a hassle it would be to day to day operations.

-For example – a receptionist’s computer, used by multiple workers, sharing a single login to perform specific functions, offers a hassle-free way for receptionists to transition between shifts and share data.
-However, if you read my other post Stop Sharing User Accounts, you’d know this leaves a huge vector wide open for bad guys to exploit and is a terrible risk to take for multiple reasons.
+For example – a receptionist’s computer, used by multiple workers, may share a single login.
+This offers a hassle-free way for receptionists to transition between shifts and share data.
+However, if you read my other post Stop Sharing User Accounts, you’d know this leaves a huge vector wide open.
+Bad guys are going to exploit this bad habit if they can.

-This may seem like an obvious risk that is easily avoided, but many small businesses choose convenience over security, and I encounter this specific scenario more often than I care to admit.
-Proper education on the true risk of a given scenario is massively important to personal security, as well as business security.
+Many small businesses choose convenience over security.
+I encounter this specific scenario more often than I care to admit.
+Proper education on risk is massively important to personal security, as well as business security.